MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 Use the preview results button to verify selected properties and filters.

 ### Synchronization
-The refresh interval determines how often your data is synchronized between the data source and the Graph connector index.
+The refresh interval determines how often your data is synchronized between the data source and the 365 Copilot connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more details, click [here](/microsoftsearch/configure-connector#step-8-refresh-settings).

 ## Review and Test your connection